MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 SQLite, and SQL, is not whitespace sensitive.
 This means a statement can be all on a single line or split over multiple lines.
 In general, the examples have one keyword per line.

+The statements are terminated with a semicolon, `;`.
+Individual statements will run without a semicolon but multiple statement will not.

 ## Table of Contents {#toc}
 {:.no_toc}